coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 }
 ```

 Save and exit.
 This configures Nginx as a reverse proxy, so HTTP requests get forwarded to the Unicorn application server via a Unix socket.
-Feel free to make any changes as you see fit.
+Feel free to make any changes as you see fit. **Make sure you overwrite the default config.
+The first time I did this, I just appended to the file, and I coudln't figure out what was going wrong.**

 Restart Nginx:

 ```
-# EC2 - as trackerr-user
+# EC2
-sudo service nginx restart
+trackerr-user$ sudo service nginx restart
 ```

 Awesome, now check it out at your Amazon IP address.